 Selected Topics in Process Mining

-- Registration: During central registration process which is announced by the Computer Science Department.
+- The registration is carried out via the central registration process on the web site SUPRA maintained by the Computer Science Department.

 Each student is assigned a research topic and will

 - write an outline of his/her research paper

 - write his/her own research paper based on the given topic

 - participate in all presentation meetings and discussions